AnalogThinker/MRV-LX-Configurator/README.md

     <address>
 ```

-- Detects `<cr>` to determine when a command path is complete.
+- Detect `<cr>` to determine when the current command path is complete.
-- Supports:
-  - keyword dropdowns
-  - finite enumerated values
-  - free-text placeholders
-  - wrapped help descriptions
+- Support keyword dropdowns, finite enumerated values, free-text placeholders, and wrapped help descriptions.
-- Shows the generated in-context CLI command before applying it.
+- Show the generated in-context CLI command before applying it.
-- Detects and reports MRV CLI errors such as `Syntax Error`, `Invalid input`, and incomplete commands.
+- Detect and report MRV CLI errors such as `Syntax Error`, `Invalid input`, and incomplete commands.

 ### Configuration persistence

 The interface distinguishes between the MRV running configuration and flash configuration:

-- **Apply to running config** applies the selected change to the active configuration.
-The change is lost after a reboot unless the running configuration is later saved to flash.
+- **Apply to running config** applies the selected changes to the active configuration.
+The changes are lost after a reboot unless the running configuration is later saved to flash.
-- **Apply and persist to flash** applies the selected change and then saves the complete running configuration to flash.
+- **Apply and persist to flash** applies the selected changes and then saves the complete running configuration to flash.
-- **Persist all running changes to flash** runs `save configuration flash` and saves every currently active unsaved change on the device.
+- **Persist all running changes to flash** runs `save configuration flash` and saves every currently active unsaved change on the device, not only changes made in the current form operation.

+The standalone flash-persistence action requires confirmation.

 ### Read-only device information

-Read actions are grouped into collapsible categories:
+Read actions are grouped into collapsed categories:

 - System
 - Network